Green Tea: 13 Scientific Reasons to Drink it Everyday

 Depression: Some studies suggest that green tea can help with depression.
 For example, a study of older Japanese individuals found that depression rates were lower for those who drank high amounts of green tea.
 Similarly, a study with rats found that green tea boosted serotonin and dopamine levels, chemicals that are said to fight depression.

 - Cognitive function: Green tea has caffeine, though not enough to make us jittery the way that coffee can.
 It also contains an amino acid called L-theanine that when combined with caffeine, can make our brains function better, suggests research.
+Another of the protective effects of improved brain function means potentially lower risks of developing Parkinson or Alzheimer like ailments.

 +Try Tea Drops Matcha Green Tea to start boosting your brain today